PAUSD parents2parents

 math advisory

-This page shares information on the math placement process and options at the secondary schools (starting 6th grade) at Palo Alto Unified School District (PAUSD) as of fall 2019 .
-At the bottom of this page we have images from 2021.
-There has been a large change in the pathways.
-We clarify important issues that are not conveyed well in the official district math placement document so that parents can calibrate their expectations from the school programs and better support their students.
+This page shares information on the math placement process and options at the secondary schools (starting 6th grade) at Palo Alto Unified School District (PAUSD).
+The first part describes the program as of fall 2019 .
+The bottom of the page includes charts for the de-laned pathway that was effective for the 2020 6th grade class.
+We clarify issues that are not conveyed well in the official district math placement document so that parents can calibrate their expectations from the school programs and better support their students.
 Another goal is to advocate improvements to the program so that all students are supported better at school.
-The information here is based on the experience of dozens of parents, mostly from Greene and JLS middle schools, on discussions with administration and district staff, and on analysis (included) of 2018 CAASPP data and other data comparing PAUSD with neighboring districts.
+Both the current and prior program do not properly place students in math courses and support students.
+The current program has worse results all across.
+The information here is based on the experience of dozens of parents, mostly from Greene and JLS middle schools, on discussions with administration and district staff, and on analysis (included) of 2018 CAASPP data and other data obtained via PRAs.
+We compare PAUSD with neighboring districts, evaluate placement versus readiness, and observe trends.

 Why the focus on math?
 Math is unique among academic subjects.
 Math is fundamental to all STEM and allowing students to realize their potential is important not only to their success and satisfaction as individuals but also benefits the economy and society.